franzbu/EnhancedSpaces.spoon/README.md

 Now, by pressing 'ctrl' and 'q', for instance, you move the active window from your current mSpace to the adjacent mSpace on the left and at the same time switch there.

-The below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you prefer different shortcuts:
+The below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you want to change the shortcuts:

 ```lua
   ...